nurupo/chrome-mouse-wheel-tab-scroller/README.md

 Note that the program might affect mouse performance, especially in video games, so if your mouse doesn't act as it should, you might want to close the program temporarily.

-Also note that antiviruses like to mark any AutoIt application as a virus, even if such application is benign, so don't be spooked if your antivirus complains about the executable.
+Also note that antiviruses like to mark any AutoIt application as a virus, even if such application is benign, so don't be too surprised if your antivirus complains about the executable.

 ## Attribution